 If you're looking for an everyday computer, then there are plenty of Chromebook models available under the price point of over 100$.
 This way, companies can afford more devices with different functions rather than spending large amounts of money on single-purpose computers like desktops or laptops.

 Chromebooks are very easy and quick to set up.
-You don't need any software or complicated installation process; you simply sign in with your Google account, connect it to Wi-Fi networks and start using the device.
-It's a perfect option for tasks such as browsing, performing office work and playing games.
+You don't need any software or a complicated installation process; you simply sign in with your Google account, connect it to Wi-Fi networks and start using the device.
+It's a perfect option for tasks such as browsing, performing office work, and playing games.

 Another great thing about Chromebooks is that they are lightweight and portable.
 You can carry them anywhere as they are lighter than laptops as they don't have built-in hard drives.

 As long as the device is within the Wi-Fi range of a network connection, you can stay connected to a network and carry out your tasks.
-Chromebooks come with a built-in webcam, microphone, speakers and USB ports for data transfer so all your files can be accessed anywhere anytime.
+Chromebooks come with a built-in webcam, microphone, speakers, and USB ports for data transfer so all your files can be accessed anywhere anytime.

 Chromebooks are also very durable, and they can withstand a little bit of wear and tear without breaking easily.
 This makes them great for children or adults who might not be as careful with their devices as they should be but still want something that will last over time.